llooker/plaid_partner/README.md

 **(2) Expertise** - Leverage Plaid and Looker's expertise in web analytics and customer success through turnkey dashboards.

-**(3) No DWH Setup** - This block is made to interact with KARTE's DataHub, a BigQuery-based user activity tracking database, so you don't have to use valuable engineering time to set up your data infrastructure.
+**(3) No DWH Setup** - This block is made to interact with KARTE Datahub, a BigQuery-based user activity tracking database, so you don't have to use valuable engineering time to set up your data infrastructure.

 ### Block Info
 This Block combines KARTE's robust user behavioral data with Looker's powerful data exploration capabilities to help users understand their customer behavior patterns with out-of-the-box dashboards and reports featuring the most common page view funnel, visitor and session trends, most popular devices used on your site, your Net Promoter Score, and more.